mschmidtkorth/logseq-msk-docs/pages/Properties.md

 	- Pages mentioned as property values get backlinked.
 - **USAGE**
 	- A property is defined via `propertyName:: value` (note the two colons)
-	- A page can have _many_ pairs of properties (the collection is a user-defined dictionary) as long as they are in first block of that page
+	- A page can have _many_ pairs of properties (the collection is a user-defined dictionary) as long as they are in first block of that page - to add a new one, use `Shift+Enter`
 	  ```
 	  type:: documentation
 	  parts:: motor, steering wheel, tyres